Last Updated on September 29, 2023 by Carla Jonas

 LIGHT ACADEMIA JEWELRY SPOTLIGHT

 Incorporate light academia vibes in your look with the right jewelry pieces in soft, light hues.
 Featuring overtones of rose, white, champagne and ivory, pearls have been the symbol of preppy aesthetics for centuries.
+Offer them as anniversary jewelry, or as a special gift to yourself!
 Pair them up with tweed, plaid and solids in soft beige, dusty and earthy shades for a light academia look that can’t miss the mark.

 Light Academia: Elements of the Aesthetic